By Tim Lambert

 Among famous women of the Ancient World was Sappho, a Greek poet who lived around 600 BC.
 Theano of Crotona was a great mathematician born about 546 BC.
 Gorgo queen of Sparta (born c.
 508 BC) was an influential woman.
 Arete of Cyrene was a famous philosopher who lived about 400 BC.
 About 150 BC Aglaonike was a woman astronomer.
-Metrodora was Greek woman doctor who lived in the 3rd or 4th century.
+Metrodora was a Greek woman doctor who lived in the 3rd or 4th century.
 She wrote a famous book called On the Diseases and Cures of Women.
 Another famous woman of the Ancient world was Hypatia (355?-415 AD).
-She was a mathematician, astronomer and philosopher who lived in Alexandria in Egypt.
+She was a mathematician, astronomer, and philosopher who lived in Alexandria in Egypt.

 WOMEN IN THE MIDDLE AGES